prologin/concours-site/README.md

 This is broken at the moment (see [#65](https://bitbucket.org/prologin/site/issues/65/assets-zopieux-must-fix-his-shit) ), so you'll have to do without the assets.
-The emojis are required for the migrations, though; so you'll have to run only
+The emojis are required for the migrations, and the libs are pretty useful, though; so you'll have to run only

 	:::console
 	# Generate the emojis only
-	cd assets && make update-emojis
+	cd assets && make update-libs && make update-emojis

 If you really need the assets, ask Zopieux.